 If you meet the requirements, you can add and manage authentication domains.

-To view and configure authentication domains: from the account dropdown, click Organization and access, and then click Authentication domains.
+To view and configure authentication domains: from the account dropdown, go to Administration > Organization and access > Authentication domains.

 If you have existing domains, they'll be on the left.
 Note that most organizations will have, at most, two or three domains: one with the manual, default settings and one or two for the identity provider-associated settings.